Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 We get to basically self-study for that.

-When we pick up things from her, I mean her and my father stayed together.
+When we pick up things from her, I mean, her and my father stayed together.

-Well, but that's just that's just money.
+Oh, but that's just money.

-Uh at the beginning, yes.
+At the beginning, yes.

 Sure, sure.